amchen-experimentalgrounds/Classifier_Images_BeesWasps/README.md

-These are the files for a group project done for the subject Applied Data Science (MAST30034) at The University of Melbourne.
+These are project files for the subject Applied Data Science (MAST30034).
+This group  project was done in Semester 2, 2020 at The University of Melbourne.

 The task was inspired by real-world problems.